 The average annual premium for GEICO is $1,047.
 This rate is $365 cheaper than AAA, with a yearly premium of $1,412.
 These premiums are national average rates based on a 40-year-old male driver with full coverage and a clean driving record, so your costs may be different based on your personal information.

 Your age, location and driving history are just a few of the factors that can impact your car insurance rates.
-Because there are so many different things that affect your rates, it is important to compare quotes from both companies to determine which one has better rates for you.
+Because there are so many different things that affect your rates, it is important to compare auto insurance quotes from both companies to determine which one has better rates for you.
 State and local laws can significantly impact insurance premiums, which means your location can raise or lower your rates by hundreds or even thousands of dollars per year.

 Is GEICO or AAA Cheaper in Your State?